wp-plugins/team-members/readme.txt

 == Description ==
 This plugin adds a “Teams” section to the admin panel which allows you to showcase your staff/employees/people on your website the easy way.
 You can quickly add members to your team(s), add their picture, position, bios, social links, re-order them at anytime and display them anywhere with a simple shortcode.
 What you see is what you get, and it’s totally free.

-= Rate and review =
-We love to hear from our users, please take the time to rate this plugin and tell us what you think about it!

-= Free vs PRO version? =
+= No limitation for the Free version =
 The free version of the Team Members plugin is **not limited** and does not contain any ad.

-The [PRO version](http://wpdarko.com/items/team-members-pro/) gives you access to a lot of new features: Pictures’ shape, enabling/disabling picture borders, picture position It also allows you to show from 1 to 5 members per line, add filters to your pictures, set a color for each member instead of one general color for everybody (good for distinguishing your staff).
+The [PRO version](http://wpdarko.com/items/team-members-pro/) gives you access to a lot of new features: New picture on hover, pictures’ shape, enabling/disabling picture borders, picture position It also allows you to show from 1 to 5 members per line, add filters to your pictures, set a color for each member instead of one general color for everybody (good for distinguishing your staff).
 Two more links can be added to each member.

-= Author =
-[WP Darko](http://wpdarko.com/) is one more great place to find exclusive WordPress themes & plugins.

-= Available fields/options =
+= Available fields =
 * Firstname
 * Lastname
 * Description/bio
 * Picture
 * Social links (FB, Twitter…)

+= Available settings =
 * Number of members to show per line (2, 3, 4)
 * Color